kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

 ```

-There may have more than one `elif` in a same series of comparisons:
+There may be more than one `elif` in a same series of comparisons:

 ```{code-cell}
 WORLD_RECORD = 240